1Marc/marcgrabanski.com/src/pages/articles/2019-12-31-turning-35/index.md

 I'm not one to really set specific goals, but I do like to write some general ambitions down to take a snapshot of things rolling around in my mind.
 These will be pretty vague and high-level, but **here are some things I'd like to do over the next 5+ years**: (in no particular order)

 - Go from the current ~10 person team we have, to building an equally excellent mid or large size company.
+This item could be a blog post in itself since it consists of scaling the culture and structure of the company to support more people, scaling the existing product, creating new products, etc.
 - Invest financially or at least advise some engineers who can become leaders of great companies.
 - Create a means of getting out my straightforward views on capitalism out through a more personal format like a podcast or YouTube channel.
 - I've been rebuilding my relationship with my parents, I'd like to continue that and extend that to restoring relations with extended family as well.